Vishal-080/VIshal-080/README.md

 <h3 align="center">A Front-End web developer from India</h3>
 <h3 align="center">" Code Never Lies "</h3>
 <br/>
-<p text-align="center"> A dedicated Full Stack Web developer with a specialized skill set
+<p text-align="center"> A dedicated Front-End Web developer with a specialized skill set
     that enables me to build robust web applications.
-I am adept in both front-end and back-end and have an eye for performance and accuracy.
+I am adept in front-end, front-end frameworks and tools and have an eye for performance and accuracy.
 </p>
 <br/>